c6o/docs/content/guides/getting-started.md

 # Getting Started with the CodeZero CLI

 CodeZero provides a simple CLI tool to help manage the development and testing of CodeZero applications.
-Install it globally from NPM using `npm install -g @c6o/cli`.
+Install the latest version globally from NPM using `npm install -g @c6o/cli`.

 ## Install the CLI